HM Factory, Gretna

-The Devil's Porridge Museum, Eastriggs, Dumfriesshire, commemorates the efforts of these workers during the First World War.
+The Devil's Porridge Museum, Eastriggs, Dumfriesshire, commemorates the efforts of these workers during and after the First World War.

 Layout

 H.M.
 Factory, Gretna stretched 9 mi from Mossband near Longtown in the east, to Dornock / Eastriggs in the west straddling the Scottish-English border.
 The facility consisted of four large production sites and two purpose-built townships.
 The facility had its own independent transport network, power source, and water supply system.